henssen-lab/decoil-paper/README.md

   - Alignment-based ecDNA reconstruction using CReSIL from simulated data
   - Performance evaluation on simulated data for Decoil, Shasta and CReSIL
 - ### 3.
 Generate ecDNA mixtures and evaluate amplicon's breakpoints
+  - Downsampling to 10,25,50,75,90% for the three celllines
+  - Generate mixtures 100-10, 100-25, 100-50, 100-75, 100-90%
+  - Process all mixtures, i.e. SV calling, Decoil reconstruction, aggregate results
+  - Compute amplicion breakpoints recovery in the dilutions
 - ### 4. ecDNA reconstruction for cellines and patient data
 - ### 5.
 Paper figures